 The NO Project collaborates with a diverse range of supporters and partners including police anti- trafficking organized crime units, global anti-slavery academics and researchers, world champion choreographers and dance crews, award-winning filmmakers, artists and writers.
 We also work closely with Hothouse Productions, Boston University, who have produced two short videos in the Now You Know series.
 The academic advisor to The NO Project is Dr Zoe Trodd, expert in the global anti- slavery movement.

 The NO Project is an independent initiative support by the donated time, skills and expertise of individual citizens and partners dedicated to the eradication of human slavery in the 21st century.

 The NO Project collaborates with students, educators, lawyers, journalists, academic researchers, artists, musicians, writers, film-makers, actors, media and management consultants.

 The NO Project is committed to inclusivity, sustainability, dignity and respect.
-The contribution of pro-active citizens independent of age, gender, faith, cultural background, professional status and nationality is invaluable in the fight against slavery.
+The contribution of pro-active citizens independent of age, gender orientation, faith, cultural background, professional status and nationality is invaluable in the fight against slavery.

 The NO Project strives to reach all sectors of the community and to present an accurate picture of the reality of human trafficking.

-The NO Project is committed to supporting the work of other campaigns and organizations actively engaged in anti-slavery initiatives, at both a domestic and global level.
+The NO Project is committed to supporting the work of other campaigns and organisations actively engaged in anti-slavery initiatives, at both a domestic and global level.

 The NO Project believes that each individual citizen carries the responsibility to confront and eliminate the demand for slavery.